UW-GAC/primed-pgs-catalog/README.md

 input | description
 --- | ---
-ancestry_adjust | Boolean for whether to adjust scores for ancestry using PCs (if true, provide input "pcs") model_url | path to the PRIMED data model, e.g. "https://raw.githubusercontent.com/UW-GAC/primed_data_models/refs/heads/pgs/PRIMED_PGS_data_model.json" pgs_model_id | ID for the PGS model in the PRIMED data model sampleset_name | Name of the sampleset; used to construct output file names (default `"cohort"`). **Underscores are not allowed**
+ancestry_adjust | Boolean for whether to adjust scores for ancestry using PCs (if true, provide input "pcs") dest_bucket | google bucket path (starting with "gs://") where individual score files should be written model_url | path to the PRIMED data model, e.g. "https://raw.githubusercontent.com/UW-GAC/primed_data_models/refs/heads/pgs/PRIMED_PGS_data_model.json" pgs_model_id | ID for the PGS model in the PRIMED data model sampleset_name | Name of the sampleset; used to construct output file names (default `"cohort"`). **Underscores are not allowed**